espressif/idf-build-apps/README.md

 `idf-build-apps` is a python package that could be used as a library or a CLI tool.

-As a CLI tool, it contains two sub-commands.
+As a CLI tool, it contains three sub-commands.

 - `find` to find the buildable applications
 - `build` to build the found applications
+- `completions` to activate autocompletions or print instructions for manual activation

 For detailed explanation to all CLI options, you may run